HiroNonoyama/react-native-minimum-calendar/README.md

+## React Native Minimum Calendar
-This package provides a simple calendar component which you can extend some part.
+This package provides a simple calendar component which you can extend.

+I will add usage of this later